bpboyle/voter_registration_data/README.md

 Updated: 2022-08-28
 ####

 Voter registration dataset compatible with CSES waves 2-4.
 Data used in Boyle (2022) 'Engineering Democracy: Electoral Rules and Turnout Inequality'.
 Contains information on voter registration systems used across different countries and elections, specifically on whether registration is active and citizen initiated, or passive/automatic.
+The full list of sources are included in the dataset .csv file.

 Please feel free to make use of this dataset by citing:
 Boyle, B. P. (2022).
 Engineering Democracy: Electoral Rules and Turnout Inequality.
 Political Studies, 00323217221096563